 Our Favorite Evergreen Shrubs to Use as Small Holiday Trees

-Pictured: Little Ragu® Sweet Bay is a compact, aromatic shrub or small tree that pulls double duty for the holidays— use the leaves to flavor soups and sauces, and use the plant as a miniature Christmas tree in its pyramidal topiary form.
+Pictured: Little Ragu® Sweet Bay is a compact, aromatic shrub or small tree that pulls double duty for the holidays.
+Use the leaves to flavor soups and sauces.
+Use the plant as a miniature Christmas tree in its pyramidal topiary form.
 Thrives in containers, making it a great perennial holiday tree option.
 Up to 6' tall and wide.
 (Zones 8-11)

-The perfect table-top Christmas tree, this exceptional dwarf boxwood has a natural conical form and lustrous evergreen foliage that is easily clipped into formal topiary shapes like the pyramidal tree form.
+The perfect table-top Christmas tree.
+This exceptional dwarf boxwood has a natural conical form and lustrous evergreen foliage.
+This is easily clipped into formal topiary shapes like the pyramidal tree form.
 Up to 5' tall and 3' wide in natural form Zones 4-9.

 Larger varieties like Green Mountain are also great options for evergreen holiday tree alternatives.

-The dramatic, glossy foliage and compact, tightly branched habit of this colorful evergreen option makes a splash as a unique non-pyramidal choice for bringing the outdoors in over the holidays.
+The dramatic, glossy foliage and compact, tightly branched habit of this colorful evergreen option.
+This makes a splash as a unique non-pyramidal choice for bringing the outdoors in over the holidays.
 Up to 4' tall and wide.
 Zones 8-10.

-A male evergreen holly with a naturally pyramidal form and glossy foliage that is tolerant of shearing, making it perfect for topiary shapes, like the pyramidal tree form that looks like a perfect miniature Christmas tree.
+A male evergreen holly with a naturally pyramidal form and glossy foliage that is tolerant of shearing.
+This makes it perfect for topiary shapes, like the pyramidal tree form that looks like a perfect miniature Christmas tree.
 Up to 12' tall and 8' wide in natural form.
 Zones 7-9.

 Keep an eye out for the new, exclusive Ruby Colonnade® Holly, which has glossy foliage that emerges deep red.

 A tall, narrow boxwood that maintains its green color through the winter.
-The tall, pyramidal growth makes it a great option as a Christmas tree in its natural form, and it also makes for a beautiful topiary.
+The tall, pyramidal growth makes it a great option as a Christmas tree in its natural form.
+It also makes for a beautiful topiary.
 Up to 9' tall and 2' wide.
 Zones 5-9.

 A refined evergreen shrub with aromatic, dark-green leaves that adds spicy, peppery flavor to foods.
 The young red stems offer a beautiful contrast to the green leaves, naturally displaying the perfect Christmas color palette.
 Up to 12' tall and 8' wide.
 Zones 7-9.